biobakery/waafle/README.md

 * `contigs.no_lgt.tsv`
 * `contigs.unclassified.tsv`

-These files and their formats are described in more detailed below (see "Interpretting WAAFLE outputs").
+These files and their formats are described in more detailed below (see "WAAFLE outputs").

 `waafle_orgscorer` offers many options for fine-tuning your analysis.
 The various analysis parameters have been pre-optimized for maximum specificity on both short contigs (containing as little as two partial genes) and longer contigs (10s of genes).
 These options are detailed in the `--help` menu:

+### Step 4: Filter out misassembled contigs

+While WAAFLE's method of LGT detection has been optimized to distinguish LGT from other biological events (e.g. gene deletion), it does so assuming that the input contigs are biologically valid.
+This is notable as misassembled contigs, in particular chimeric assembly of genetic material from 2+ organisms, can spuriously manifest as LGT.
+It is therefore critical to filter out low-quality contigs before performing further downstream analyses on WAAFLE outputs.

+WAAFLE provides a set of utilities that can aid in the process of performing contig-level QC / filtering using the outputs of Steps 1-3.
+This method is [described below](#contig-level-quality-control).
+Alternatively, a user can perform contig-level QC (and remove/correct erroneous contigs) before starting their WAAFLE analysis using an external method, e.g. [metaMIC](https://github.com/ZhaoXM-Lab/metaMIC).

 ## WAAFLE outputs